rpo19/personalized_search_engine/Readme.md

 ### IRengine

-Python application which gets tweets from Twitter and puts them into elasticsearch.
+Python application which gets tweets from Twitter, ingest them into elasticsearch and creates users profiles.

 ### IRengine GUI